Zenpock/Tooie-Randomizer/README.md

 ## Features
 ### Gameplay Changes
 #### Canary Mary
-- The Player speed in canary mary has been removed so you can win the race unshackled.
+- The Player speed cap in canary mary has been removed so you can win the race unshackled.
 #### Level Opening
 - Levels will open automatically once the player has received the required amount of jiggies, this can be turned off in the settings.
 #### Warp Pads